kojodoc/kojodoc.github.io/concepts/core-ideas.md

     * `Ctrl+Click` on any color in your program to bring up a color chooser.
 Inside the color chooser, you can visually select a color, or manually modify the hue, saturation, lightness, and/or transparency of your desired color.
 * To draw thick or thin lines, use the [`setPenThickness(thickness)`](../reference/turtle.html#setpenthickness) command.

-Here are some examples showing the above ideas in action:
+Here is an examples showing some of the above ideas in action:
 * * *
 Code:
 ```scala